neovim/neovim/CONTRIBUTING.md

 - Use a _rebase workflow_ for all PRs.
   - After addressing review comments, it's fine to force-push.

+### AI-assisted work

+Using AI for contributions is acceptable and encouraged, given the following:
+- YOU review the output before sending a non-Draft PR.
+Do NOT request review until YOU have checked the AI generated PR and verify the following:
+- REMOVE verbosity and blathering from documentation, comments, PR description, commit message, etc. These resources should be CONCISE and CLEAR.
+They should contain USEFUL information and nothing more.
+They should use concise, clear sentence structure and avoid discursion and blathering.
+- REMOVE and DE-DUPLICATE redundant code, tests, explanations, etc. Explicitness and clarity are GOOD but verbosity, over-explanation, and redundancy is BAD.

 ### Merging to master

 For maintainers: when a PR is ready to merge to master,